-When bought from the store, certain mushrooms are generally safe for dogs to eat, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, tells The Dig.
+When bought from the store, certain mushrooms are generally safe for dogs to eat, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, tells The Dig.
 However, not all mushrooms are created equally, and wild mushrooms can negatively affect a dog’s health.
 Dr. McCullough breaks down why store-bought mushrooms are safe for dogs and why you should keep your pup away from wild mushrooms.

 (Even though store-bought mushrooms are generally safe for your pet, always consult your vet before introducing a new food item to their diet.)